gkcheong/raytracing/README.md

 # raytracing
 Simple raytracing program with BVH and threading

+The program takes in one argument specifying the location of the model file.
+For example:
+` ./Raytracing input1.scn`

 Here are some sample images produced by this program.

 <img src=https://github.com/gkcheong/raytracing/blob/master/Images/arm.bmp width="400" height="400" /> |